 Understanding Audio Input Devices in Windows 11

-Audio input devices capture sound and convert it into digital signals.
-Windows 11 supports many input types — from built-in laptop mics and webcam microphones to USB mics, headsets, and professional audio interfaces.
+Windows 11 supports a wide range of input types — from built-in laptop mics and webcam microphones to USB mics, headsets, and professional audio interfaces.
+When multiple devices are connected simultaneously, only one serves as the default recording device, though individual apps can override the system default with their own preferences.

 Accessing Audio Input Settings in Windows 11